wifipumpkin3/wifipumpkin3.github.io/_docs/getting-started.md

 Plugin developers and users are welcome to include your plugin into this project, take a look the guidelines [how to create a plugin](#development).

-### Proxys
+### Proxies

-The Proxys are designed to add features to WP3 core and run parallel with access point (AP), but redirect all traffic with `iptables`.
+The proxies are designed to add features to WP3 core and run parallel with access point (AP), but redirect all traffic with `iptables`.
 Proxies work by intercepting a request, modifying the request if necessary, then handling or forwarding the request to its destination.
 When a user connects to a AP, the transparent proxy intercepts the request before passing it on to the provider.

 {% include alert.html type="info" content="The most important is you can run one proxies each time , because the proxies has been designed to work for manipulate data packets redirecting all data for a specific port number" %}

-Avaliable Porxys:
+Avaliable proxies:

 - **pumpkinproxy** - Proxy for intercept network traffic on TCP protocol [doc](#pumpkinproxy)
 - **captiveflask** - Allow block Internet access for users until they open the page login page. [doc](#captiveflask)